-The Health and Recreation Center will remain closed until further notice.
-The current situation is very fluid and rapidly evolving therefore, we do not have an exact re-opening date.
-Please continue to check the Harper Advisory web pagefor updates.
+The Health and Recreation Center will remain closed for the summer semester until Sunday, August 23.
+However, the current situation is still very fluid, therefore this date may change.
+Please continue to check the Harper Advisory web page for updates.

 Do I need to do anything with my Health and Recreation Center membership during the

 No, your membership will be paused automatically for the length of the closure.
 Depending on your membership type adjustments will be made as follows:

 If you had an active monthly membership as of March 16, your membership will be paused and you will not be billed for the months in which the facility is closed.
 Prorated refunds for the second half of March will not be issued.
 Monthly billing will resume when the facility re-opens, although no exact opening date has been set.

 We will be adjusting the expiration dates for all annual memberships.
 The expiration dates will be extended by the amount of time the facility remains closed.

 If you had an active monthly membership as of March 16, your membership will be paused and you will not have a payroll deduction for the months the facility is closed.
 Prorated refunds for the second half of March will not be issued.
 Monthly payroll deductions will resume once the facility re-opens, although an exact date has not been determined.